 Read this book to level-up your ally skills and create a culture where everyone, including you, can do their best work and thrive.

-Get your copy on Amazon.
-(Hardcover, paperback, and Kindle versions available now.
-Audible coming soon.)
+Get your copy here.
+(Hardcover, paperback, Kindle and Audible versions available.)

 Poornima Vijayashanker and I wrote the book we wish we had earlier in our career: Present!
 A Techie’s Guide to Public Speaking.

 Our goal for this book is to see more people speak.
 We believe in making the tech world more inclusive, and part of that mission is to encourage women and underrepresented minorities to share their expertise.
 We want to bring life to more voices that might be silenced by fear and self-doubt or are simply left out of the conversation.

 |Tech’s Male ‘Feminists’ Aren’t Helping Feminism is more fashionable than ever.
 Too bad the tech industry’s male leaders are jumping on the bandwagon for their own good instead of the good of their female colleagues.
 By Karen Catlin and Cate Huston|

 |4 Steps Toward A More Successful Women-In-Tech Initiative If you’re considering starting a group for fellow tech-focused women at work, you’ll want to read this article by Karen Catlin.|

 |The Art of Micro-Mentoring If the word “mentoring” makes you squirm, don’t fret.
 There is an alternative, as Karen Catlin explains.|

 |Seven Reasons Technical Women Quit and How to Keep Them So, you’ve worked hard to recruit talented technical women to your company, and you certainly don’t want to lose them.
 By Karen Catlin.|

 |6 Ways To Scare Off Technical Women From Your Company Look around.
 See a lot of beards?
 Then take a look at the unintended messages you’re sending in your hiring process.
 By Karen Catlin.|